Estate Planning with Wills

 This person will be responsible for handling final financial affairs--locating and valuing assets, locating and paying bills, distributing assets, and hiring an attorney and other advisors.
 The administrator should be someone who is trustworthy, willing, and able to take on the responsibility.

 Naming a Guardian for Minor Children

 Deciding who will raise the children if something happens to both parents is often a difficult decision.
-But it is very important, because if the parents do not name a guardian, the court will have to appoint someone without knowing their wishes, the children or other family members.
+But it is very important because if the parents do not name a guardian, the court will have to appoint someone without knowing their wishes, the children, or other family members.

 Providing Instructions for Distribution of Assets

 Most married couples want their assets to go to the surviving spouse if one of them dies.
 If both parents die and the children are young, they want their assets to be used to care for their children.
-Some assets will transfer automatically to the surviving spouse by beneficiary designations and how title is held.
-However, an estate plan is still needed in the event that this spouse becomes disabled or dies, so that the assets can be used to provide for the children.
+Some assets will transfer automatically to the surviving spouse by beneficiary designations and how the title is held.
+However, an estate plan is still needed in the event that a spouse becomes disabled or dies so that the assets can be used to provide for the children.

 Naming Someone to Manage the Children's Inheritance

 Unless this is included in the estate plan, the court will appoint someone to oversee the children's inheritance.
 This will likely be a friend of the judge and a stranger to the family.
 It will cost money (paid from the inheritance) and the children will receive their inheritances in equal shares when they reach legal age, usually age 18.
 Most parents prefer that their children inherit when they are older, and to keep the money in one 'pot' so it can be used to provide for the children's different needs.
 Establishing a trust for the children's inheritance lets the parents accomplish these goals and select someone they know and trust to manage it.